skyvers/skyve-dev-guide/_pages/views.md

 <textField binding="suburb" complete="suggest"/>
 ```

-In this example, the method uses the convenience method "ModulesUtil.getCompleteSuggestions()" however the developer can generate the list of suggestions by any other method.
+In this example, the method uses the convenience method "ModulesUtil.getCompleteSuggestions()" to generate a list of suggestions, however the developer can generate the list of suggestions using bespoke code for their situation.

 ```java
 @Override